 A delicious Chickpea Sorghum Salad filled with fresh herbs and spices.
 Sorghum is a gluten-free grain hailing from Africa with a lovely mild taste and chewy texture.
-Packed with B-group vitamins, protein and fibre.
+Packed with B-group vitamins, protein, fibre and spectacular colour!

 I've written a more detailed post on the nutrition and health benefits of sorghum here, but in a nutshell, it is: